reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerApp_QuizAppUsingOpenAPI.md

 # Building a Quiz App with OpenAI GPT in PowerApps

 Discover how to create your very own quiz app in Power Apps using the [OpenAI GPT (Independent Publisher)](https://learn.microsoft.com/en-us/connectors/openaigpt4ip/).
-This app was inspired by [Add OpenAI Capabilities to your Power Platform solutions](https://www.youtube.com/watch?v=AVK7BUmTGvs&t=1062s) [Robin Rosengrün](https://twitter.com/power_r2).
+This app was inspired by [Robin Rosengrün](https://twitter.com/power_r2) from his demo on [Add OpenAI Capabilities to your Power Platform solutions](https://www.youtube.com/watch?v=AVK7BUmTGvs&t=1062s) .

 ## Prerequisites